-As part of the site design for Mosaic Village, a mixed-use residence hall and retail facility the University is constructing near campus, water management is taken into consideration.
-For example, a 36-inch city storm drain was rerouted and updated to allow upstream stormwater to maintain an unimpeded path for natural drainage.
+As part of the site design for Mosaic Village, a mixed-use residence hall and retail facility near campus, water management is taken into consideration.
+For example, a 36-inch city storm drain was rerouted and updated to allow upstream storm water to maintain an unimpeded path for natural drainage.
 As part of this process, a natural buffer of varying tree sizes was provided to help mitigate erosion and provide a natural buffer to the neighboring residential properties.
-On-site filtration of the stormwater also occurs, eliminating pollution and contaminants from the water before it enters the creek downstream.
+On-site filtration of the storm water also occurs, eliminating pollution and contaminants from the water before it enters the creek downstream.
 A small wetlands area was also studied and protected that meets the jurisdictional requirements.

 Also, landscape design for Mosaic Village incorporate water-efficient native plant species to reduce potable water consumption for landscape irrigation.